Description

 • libxml and libxslt

-• feedparser, to handle RSS feeds
+• Feedparser to handle RSS feeds

-Modify the file site.py (in your python path, ie /usr/lib/python2.4/site.py or C:\Python24\site.py): replace the line 364 with encoding = "utf-8" (instead of encoding="ascii")
+1. First, modify the file site.py (in your python path, ie /usr/lib/python2.4/site.py or C:\Python24\site.py): replace the line 364 with encoding = "utf-8" (instead of encoding = "ascii")

 Configuration

-Thesaurus configuration in webapp/static/xml:
+Thesaurus configuration files can be found in webapp/static/xml:

-• references.xml the list of thesaurus with their official names and display names(user friendly), display references.
-The boolean "reference display='True'" specifies if the thesaurus has to be used for the current portal installation.
+• references.xml - List of thesauri with their official names, displayed names and displayed references.
+The boolean "reference display='True'" specifies if the thesaurus should be used for this portal installation.

-• Your Apache configuration file httpd.conf should contain the following lines:
+Your Apache configuration file httpd.conf should contain the following lines:

 #######